opencrvs/opencrvs-core/README.md

 7. Test the setup with `curl http://localhost:5001/fhir/Patient/123` you should get some JSON with a 'Not found' error.

-### Create a new metadata db dump
+### Create a new metadata db dump in your resources module

 Start the development environment as described above, then:

 1. Start the dev environment - as explained above.

-2. Code reference data for your country requirements following instructions inside the README of your resources package.
-Then populate the database like this: `cd packages/resource && yarn populate:<<insert alpha3 country code>> && cd ../..`
+2. Code reference data for your country requirements following instructions inside the README of your resources module.
+Then populate the database like this: `yarn populate:<<insert alpha3 country code>> && cd ../..`

-3. Create new backup zip files to act as your baseline. `cd packages/resources && yarn db:backup:create <<insert country code>>`
+3. Create new backup zip files to act as your baseline. `yarn db:backup:create <<insert country code>>`

 4. Commit and push the new db dump archive files that have been created in your country folder in resources package to your private repo.